thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV-2/6zox/README.md

 ## Description

 Cryo-EM structure of a disulfide-stabilized SARS-CoV-2 spike protein trimer containing two disulfide-bond mutants (G413C; V987C) and a single Arg S1/S2 cleavage site.
 The disulfide-bonded spike protein is trapped in a closed, prefusion state.
-Related PDB Structures are 6ZOX, 6ZOZ, 6ZOY, 6ZP1, 6ZP0, 6ZP2 referring to disulfide-bonded and non-disulfide-bonded spike structures."
+Related PDB Structures are 6ZOX, 6ZOZ, 6ZOY, 6ZP1, 6ZP0, 6ZP2 referring to disulfide-bonded and non-disulfide-bonded spike structures.

 ## Basefolder